Last update: 09-30-2022 2:25 PM EDT

 What to bring

-- If you're a first-time voter who registered by mail, you will also need to show proof of residence to vote.
-Acceptable forms include: a current photo ID (unexpired); or a copy of a current utility bill, bank statement, government check, paycheck or other government document that shows your name and address.
+If you're a first-time voter who registered by mail and your ID is expired, you will also need to show proof of residence to vote.
+Acceptable forms include:

 - Review the absentee ballot application and confirm that you meet the eligibility requirements for voting absentee.